Changing geographies of the United Kingdom

 There are no pre-requisites for studying this module.
 However, since this is a OU level 2 module, you are strongly advised to have completed your OU level 1 studies first.
 As a bare minimum you should be a competent computer user and have a sound command of English for the completion and submission of assessment.

-Studying the OU level 1 modules Environment (U116) and Investigating the social world (DD103) is recommended.
-Also Environment and society (DD213) as the companion OU level 2 module to D225 within the BA (Honours) Geography (R44) and Diploma of Higher Education in Geography (W81).
+We recommend studying the OU level 1 modules Environment (U116) and Global challenges: social science in action (D113) (planned for October 2023).
+Also Environment and society (DD213) which is the companion OU level 2 module to D225 within the BA (Honours) Geography (R44) and Diploma of Higher Education in Geography (W81).

 You will be provided with the two core module books and have access to a module website, which includes: